Systematic conservation planning at a crossroads 3.3.67

 Using the Green Status of Ecosystems to measure Australian alpine peatland recovery

-4:05 PM - 4:20 PMBiography
+4:05 PM - 4:20 PM

 Nicholas Carpenter is an ecology Honours student working in the Conservation Outcomes & Decisions Lab at Monash University.
 He completed a Bachelor of Science (Ecology & Conservation Biology) and Bachelor of Arts (Philosophy) at the start of 2025.
 Nick has since intensified his focus on ecological conservation under the tutelage of Dr Jessica Walsh and Dr Jessica Rowland, the Co-Chairs of the IUCN Green Status of Ecosystems Taskforce.
 Together, the trio have tested and modified the emerging Green Status of Ecosystems framework, a method for assessing the recovery state and conservation potential of entire ecosystems.
 Nick’s focus has been on Australian alpine peatlands, a threatened ecosystem with significant contributions to key ecosystem services, like carbon sequestration and water filtration.
 Coordinating a group of alpine experts, Nick has assessed the recovery state and potential of this ecosystem, with implications for local conservation management, monitoring design and policy reporting.
 Nick has also collaborated with Dr Molly Grace, Co-Chair of the IUCN Green Status of Species, to explore the synergies and incompatibilities of the two Green Status frameworks, providing insight into the interactions between different levels of biodiversity.
 Nick aims to continue exploring his interest in ecosystem- and species-level recovery through further study.

-Senior Scientist
+Research Scientist

-4:20 PM - 4:35 PMBiography
+4:20 PM - 4:35 PM

 Jason Higham

-Manager, Conservation and Threatened Species Unit, National Parks and Wildlife Service
+Manager, Conservation And Threatened Species

-Department of Environment and Water
+Department for Environment and Water